nataliatesarova/project-four/README.md

 ### Admin panel and content management [#4] (https://github.com/users/nataliatesarova/projects/6/views/1?pane=issue&itemId=39536019)

-## User stories

-The following user stories (by epic) were completed:

 ### User Authentication and Profiles
-As a new user I can complete a registration form with fields for username, name, email and password so that I can access the site to post recipes, comments and likes.
+As a new user I can complete a registration form with fields for username, name, email and password so that I can access the site to post recipes, comments and likes.`(MUST HAVE)`

-As a registered user I can securely log in using my email and password so that I can access and use the site.
+As a registered user I can securely log in using my email and password so that I can access and use the site. `(MUST HAVE)`

-As a registered user i can access my profile page for viewing and editing so that I can personalize my profile information.
+As a registered user I can access my profile page for viewing and editing so that I can personalize my profile information.`(COULD HAVE)`

 ### Recipe management
-As a registered user i can create new recipes by providing a title, a list of ingredients, description, detailed method, and images so that I can actively participate in a cooking and recipe-sharing community, access a convenient personal recipe archive, express my culinary creativity and receive feedback and engagement from others.
+As a registered user I can create new recipes by providing a title, a list of ingredients, description, detailed method, and images so that I can actively participate in a cooking and recipe-sharing community, access a convenient personal recipe archive, express my culinary creativity and receive feedback and engagement from others.`(MUST HAVE)`

-As a logged-in user I can edit any recipe that I've created including modifying the title, ingredients, description, method, and associated images so that I can maintain and improve the recipes, resulting in better cooking outcomes and increased engagement with the platform.
+As a logged-in user I can edit any recipe that I've created including modifying the title, ingredients, description, method, and associated images so that I can maintain and improve the recipes, resulting in better cooking outcomes and increased engagement with the platform.`(MUST HAVE)`

-As a logged-in user I can delete recipes I've created when necessary so that I can manage the recipe content effectively, ensuring that my profile reflects my best and most relevant culinary creations.
+As a logged-in user I can delete recipes I've created when necessary so that I can manage the recipe content effectively, ensuring that my profile reflects my best and most relevant culinary creations.`(MUST HAVE)`

-As any user I can browse recipes available on the site whether logged in or not so that all can explore, discover, and engage with a variety of recipes, providing inspiration and a sense of community around cooking.
+As any user I can browse recipes available on the site whether logged in or not so that all can explore, discover, and engage with a variety of recipes, providing inspiration and a sense of community around cooking.`(MUST HAVE)`

-As any user I can click on a recipe to access its complete details, which encompass information about ingredients, description, cooking instructions, images, comments, and likes so that i can access detailed recipe information.
+As any user I can click on a recipe to access its complete details, which encompass information about ingredients, description, cooking instructions, images, comments, and likes so that i can access detailed recipe information. `(MUST HAVE)`

-As a user I can view a maximum of 9 recipes per page and have the ability to navigate between pages so that I can conveniently browse recipes.
+As a user I can view a maximum of 9 recipes per page and have the ability to navigate between pages so that I can conveniently browse recipes.`(SHOULD HAVE)`

 ### Interaction with recipes
-As a logged-in user I can like a recipe and see number of likes so that I can personalize my recipe collection, engage with others, discover popular dishes, and enhance the overall experience on the platform by expressing preferences and interests in cooking.
+As a logged-in user I can like a recipe and see number of likes so that I can personalize my recipe collection, engage with others, discover popular dishes, and enhance the overall experience on the platform by expressing preferences and interests in cooking.`(SHOULD HAVE)`

-As a registered user I can post comments on recipes so that i can actively participate in the culinary community, share expertise and improve recipes.
+As a registered user I can post comments on recipes so that i can actively participate in the culinary community, share expertise and improve recipes.`(SHOULD HAVE)`

 ### Admin panel and content management
-As a superuser (admin) I can securely log in to the admin panel using my admin credentials so that site administration can be performed.
+As a superuser (admin) I can securely log in to the admin panel using my admin credentials so that site administration can be performed. `(MUST HAVE)`

-As a superuser I can access a list of all users so that it is possible to manage users.
+As a superuser I can access a list of all users so that it is possible to manage users. `(MUST HAVE)`

-As a superuser I can edit and delete user accounts as needed so that I can prevent misuse and inappropriate content on the site.
+As a superuser I can edit and delete user accounts as needed so that I can prevent misuse and inappropriate content on the site. `(MUST HAVE)`

-As a superuser I can edit or delete any recipe on the site, regardless of the user who posted it so that the site can be appropriately managed.
+As a superuser I can edit or delete any recipe on the site, regardless of the user who posted it so that the site can be appropriately managed.`(MUST HAVE)`

-As a superuser i can review, approve and moderate comments across the entire site so that i can block, edit and delete inappropriate comments so that I can properly moderate the site.
+As a superuser I can review, approve and moderate comments across the entire site so that i can block, edit and delete inappropriate comments so that I can properly moderate the site. `(SHOULD HAVE)`

-As a superuser I can view the likes for recipes so that I can track trends and most popular recipes
+As a superuser I can view the likes for recipes so that I can track trends and most popular recipes. `(SHOULD HAVE)`